entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 ![Postman add a redirect URI](./img/postman/postman-add-redirect-uri.png)

 ## Generate a new token
-Click on the “Get New Access Token” will open the Keycloack login form.
+Click on the “Get New Access Token” will open the Keycloak login form.
 Authenticate with the user you want to consume the API.
 You should select the user according to the roles you want to have when you will call the API.
 ![Log the user using the form](./img/postman/postman-loggin-into-app.png)